buvis/docs/src/installation.md

 8. Convert VM to template: `qm template 9000`
 9. Repeat steps 2-8 on every node in Proxmox cluster.
 ID 9000 must be incremented as this ID must be unique inside the cluster.

-### Bootstrap the cluster
+### Bootstrap

-You may need to set workstation DNS to 1.1.1.1 when re-creating the cluster as DNS server provided by the cluster isn't running.
+1. Set workstation's DNS to 1.1.1.1, because Blocky isn't running

-Run `make install`.
+2. Run `make install` in cluster's directory.

 ## Staging cluster